How you ever thought to yourself: “Whoa! I wish I knew about that sooner!”?

-Trello’s big differentiator is that is uses “board and cards” which represent certain projects, lists or tasks within those projects.
+Trello’s big differentiator is that it uses “board and cards” which represent certain projects, lists or tasks within those projects.
 You can add entries for sub-tasks and communicate with your team members within each of those as well.
 Being able to map out a flow of what needs to be done, narrow focus, check things off and drag and drop to move things around is extremely handy.

 I used to use a physical folder system that is very similar to this organization pattern—having various folder for each project and a checklist of items to do to get from start to finish within that project—however Trello allows me to put that system online while letting my team in on it too, which helps for obvious reasons.

 Our project boards typically have the following cards, and I’ll use a basic software project specifically as an example here.
 The language may change from project type to project type, however you’ll get the idea when you read this: